MikeZeg/FrontEndMentor.io/product-preview-card-component-main/README.md

 ## The Challenge

-Your challenge is to build out this Newsletter project component and get it looking as close to the design as possible.
+Your challenge is to build out this project component and get it looking as close to the design as possible.

 Your users should be able to: